 As developing any financial plan, there can be challenges when structuring an estate plan to include gifting money to family, loved ones and your community.
-Planned gifts are most often granted once the donor has passed away, and are donated through a will or trust that you develop with the guidance of your Financial Advisor and legal professionals.
+Planned gifts are most often granted once the donor has passed away, and are donated through a will or trust that you develop with your Financial Advisor, among others.

 Split interest gifts shared benefits with both you as the donor (or your family) and your chosen organization.
-There are many types of split-interest gifts, each has numerous nuances and financial responsibilities, and some are very sophisticated and complicated.
-When working on your financial and estate plan, your Financial Advisor will suggest legal counsel when deciding to include split-interest gifts in your generational plan.
+There are many types of split interest gifts, each has numerous nuances and financial responsibilities and some are very sophisticated and complicated.
+When working on your financial and estate plan, your Financial Advisor may suggest legal counsel in deciding your generational plan to include split interest gifts.